flenters/powershell/README.md

 replace-string.sp1 - Replace a string after a specific word using reg ex

 search-string.ps1 - Search for a specific string within a folder and file recursively

+replace-string-xml - Replaces a string within an xml array searching for a specific keyword